tamberg/fablabzurich-laser-intro/README.md

 Ask the lab manager for help with the laser cutter.

 ## The hard way
-This takes more than 30 minutes, but it's worth your time :)
+This takes more than 30 minutes, but it's worth your time.

 ### Install 2D design software
 [Download Inkscape](https://inkscape.org/), a free 2D design software.